Validity proof of Lazard's method for CAD construction: Proof of Lazard's main claim

 \section{Proof of Lazard's main claim}

-We first need to sharpen slightly the definition of Lazard delineability given in Section 2: we say that an $n$-variate real polynomial $f$ is {\em Lazard analytic delineable} on a submanifold $S$ of $\mathbb{R}^{n-1}$ if conditions (1), (2) and (3) of Definition \ref{delineability} are satisfied, where the continuous functions $\theta_1 < \ldots < \theta_k$ from $S$ to $\mathbb{R}$ are moreover {\em analytic}.
+We shall need to sharpen slightly the definition of Lazard delineability given in Section 2.
+First recall that a \emph{k-dimensional analytic submanifold} of $\mathbb{R}^{n-1}$ is a nonempty subset $S$ which looks locally like $\mathbb{R}^k$.
+That is, for each point $p$ of $S$, there is an analytic coordinate system $(\hat{x}_1, \ldots, \hat{x}_{n-1})$ about $p$ such that near $p$, $S$ is the intersection of the $n-1-k$ hyperplanes $\hat{x}_{k+1} = 0, \ldots, \hat{x}_{n-1} = 0$ in the local coordinate system \cite{McCallum:88, McCallum:98}.
+With this notation, we say that $(\hat{x}_1, \ldots, \hat{x}_{k})$ are \emph{local coordinates on S near p}.
+A function $\theta : S \rightarrow \mathbb{R}$ is said to be {\em analytic} if near every point $p$ of $S$, there are local coordinates on $S$ with respect to which $f$ is analytic (near the origin in $\mathbb{R}^k$).
+We say that an $n$-variate real polynomial $f$ is {\em Lazard analytic delineable} on a submanifold $S$ of $\mathbb{R}^{n-1}$ if conditions (1), (2) and (3) of Definition \ref{delineability} are satisfied, where the continuous functions $\theta_1 < \ldots < \theta_k$ from $S$ to $\mathbb{R}$ are moreover analytic.
 The major effort of this section is to prove the following result; the Lazard claim is then an easy consequence.

 \begin{thm} Let $f(x, x_n) \in \mathbb{R}[x, x_n]$ have positive degree $d$ in $x_n$, where $x = (x_1, \ldots, x_{n-1})$.
-Let $D(x)$, $l(x)$ and $t(x)$ denote the discriminant, leading coefficient and trailing coefficient (that is, the coefficient independent of $x_n$) of $f$, respectively, and suppose that each of these polynomials is nonzero.
+Let $D(x)$, $l(x)$ and $t(x)$ denote the discriminant, leading coefficient and trailing coefficient (that is, the coefficient independent of $x_n$) of $f$, respectively, and suppose that each of these polynomials is nonzero (as an element of $\R[x]$).
 Let $S$ be a connected analytic submanifold of $\mathbb{R}^{n-1}$ in which $D$, $l$ and $t$ are all valuation-invariant.
-Then $f$ is Lazard analytic delineable on $S$ and is valuation invariant in every section and sector of $f$ over $S$. \end{thm}
+Then $f$ is Lazard analytic delineable on $S$, hence $f$ is valuation-invariant in every Lazard section and sector over $S$.
+Moreover, the same conclusion holds for the polynomial $f^*(x, x_n) = x_nf(x, x_n)$. \end{thm}

-A special form of Lazard's main claim, in which $S$ is assumed to be a connected submanifold of $\mathbb{R}^{n-1}$, and each element of $A$, an irreducible basis, is concluded to be Lazard analytic delineable on $S$ etc., follows from the above theorem by Proposition 3.3.
+A special form of Lazard's main claim, in which $S$ is assumed to be a connected submanifold of $\mathbb{R}^{n-1}$, and each element of $A$, an irreducible basis, is concluded to be Lazard analytic delineable on $S$ etc., follows from the above theorem by Proposition 3.4.
+The details are provided in Subsection 5.3 below.
 This special form of Lazard's main claim is sufficient to validate Lazard's CAD method, as outlined in Section 2.

-We first need to investigate transforming the valuation of $f$ at a point $p$ into the order of $f$ along a curve passing through $p$.
+Our task now is to prove Theorem 5.1.
+To do this we first need to investigate transforming the valuation of $f$ at a point $p$ into the order of $f$ along a curve passing through $p$.